BuddhiD-Workaholic/RustRepair--Vehicle-repair-center/README.md

 ------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------

 RustRepaire is a Vehicle restoration and repair center.
 This project is to automate the manual process of RustRepaire.
 Implement a Object Oriented Programing(Java) Swing Application to automate the business requirements.
-We intergrated emial configuration with Sun emails.
+We intergrated email configuration with Sun emails.

 ------------------------------------------------------------------------------------